How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 • How much experience do you have?

-• Have you helped others with issues similar to mine?
+• Have you worked with other clients facing similar challenges?

 • What type of therapeutic approach do you use?